 The aim of basic security benefits is to secure the minimum subsistence level – in other words, to enable people to live in dignity even if they no longer have their own income.

 The limit for living allowance depends on the number of household members, the amount of rent and the rent level.
 The rent level indicates how high rents are in the region.
-If the monthly net income of the household is above the standard requirement but below the income limit for the respective situation, you are entitled to housing benefit.
+If the monthly net income of the household is above the standard requirement but below the income limit for the respective situation, you are entitled to living allowance.
 Income includes money from work, capital or rental income.
 Pensions, pensions and social benefits are also included.
 In addition, certain allowances mean that part of the income is not taken into account.

-Housing benefit can be applied for at your local living allowances office.
+Living allowance can be applied for at your local living allowances office.

 Unfortunately, the calculation is very complex.
 We therefore recommend using a living allowance calculator.
 Click here to access our living allowance calculator.